 Traditional portable generators are smaller units you can store discreetly and bring out in an outage.
 Typically, portable generators power essential appliances rather than the entire house.
-Older portable generators run on fossil fuels — propane, diesel, gasoline, or natural gas.
+Older portable generators run on fossil fuels — propane, diesel, petrol, or natural gas.

 The main downside of fuel-powered generators is that they’re extremely noisy and produce toxic emissions like carbon monoxide from burning fuel.
 You can’t operate them inside your home, and they require a constant fuel supply to keep running.

 Solar generators are a modern alternative that don’t require fossil fuel, are safe to operate indoors, and are virtually silent.

 When the grid comes back only, you can store portable generators safely and much more easily than a whole-house standby generator.